ReinaStreufert/QuickTabsSrc/readme.md

     * `.mid`: Midi tab format.
 This is an extension of Standard Midi File I developed which includes tab-specific info but is fully compatible with any generic midi supporting application.
 This compatibility only goes one way; Normal midi files do not have enough information to represent a string instrument tab.
 * Automatically stays up to date to latest version.
 * Basic view preference options (with persistence including over updates.)
+* Logs crashes and attempts to recover unsaved data.
 * Probably some more stuff that im forgetting about.

 Detailed information on all of these features can be found in [/docs/](/docs/)